 ‘When he had finished washing their feet, he put on his clothes and returned to his place.
 “Do you understand what I have done for you?” he asked them, “You call me teacher and Lord and rightly so for that's what I am.
 Now that I, your Lord and teacher, have washed your feet, you also should wash one another's feet.
 I have set you an example that you should do as I have done for you.
 Very truly I tell you, no servant is greater than his master, nor is a messenger greater than the one who sent him.
 Now that you know these things, you will be blessed if you do them.”’John 13:12-17, NIV

 Jesus here is drawing together two threads of his ministry that sometimes people found very hard to hold together.
-First of all, his power and authority; he is Lord and he's teacher.
-Secondly that he is, in another sense, a servant; he's there acting like a servant.
-He's modelling something which we have come to call ‘servant leadership’ for his disciples to follow.
-He wants his disciples to form a community that will continue after he's gone.
+First of all, his power and authority; he is Lord and he is teacher.
+Secondly that he is, in another sense, a servant; he is there acting like a servant.
+He is modelling something which we have come to call ‘servant leadership’ for his disciples to follow.
+He wants his disciples to form a community that will continue after he has gone.
 There was a risk that the community could break up once Jesus was gone because, after all, he was the centre of the community; he was the reason for the community; he was the leader of the community; he was the one who called them into community.
 That community needed to continue once Jesus had died, and risen and ascended and was no longer present with them on earth.
 If that was going to be the case, then the servant attitude - one for another - was going to be very important.
-There mustn't be factions, there mustn't be pride, there mustn't be division.
+There must not be factions, there must not be pride, there must not be division.
 There must be teamwork, mutual love and support across the team of the disciples.
 They needed to learn to serve one another in a fresh way and that would be put to the test after Jesus had left them.

 Verses 18 - 20 finishes this part of the story.